russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Swipe Gestures and Persisting Data.md

 - [ ] use a share link to send a joke to a friend
 - [ ] delete an item from a list

-When completed, you will have an app that looks like this:
+Between today's lesson and the lesson available in our next class, you will have an app that looks like this:

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1062985316?h=b113472f23&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Completed Joke Finder"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>